 Theft

-Theft Lawyer Located in Luzerne County
+Theft Lawyer in Luzerne County

 When someone is charged with theft or any related crimes, they need experienced legal defense to protect their rights and fight for their freedom.
 The Law Office of William I. Abraham has spent over 20 years giving trusted legal counsel and vigorous defense to those facing charges for theft.
-Our Luzerne County theft lawyer understand the complexities and nuances of Pennsylvania law and process, and can guide defendants with deep professionalism and knowledge.
+Our Luzerne County theft lawyer understands the complexities and nuances of Pennsylvania law and process, and can guide defendants with deep professionalism and knowledge.

 From our Luzerne County office, we serve the counties of Lackawanna, Columbia, Monroe, and beyond.
-Call the Law Office of William I. Abraham today at (570) 762-9988 or reach out here online to set up a free consultation.
+Call Abraham Law today at (570) 762-9988 or reach out here online to set up a free consultation.

 Penalties for Theft